StateVoicesNational/Spoke/README.md

 5. `cp .env.example .env`
 6. Run `npm run dev` to create and populate the tables.
 7. Create an [Auth0](https://auth0.com) account.
 In your Auth0 account, go to Settings -> Clients -> and then grab your Client ID, Client Secret, and your Auth0 domain (should look like xxx.auth0.com).
 Add those inside your `.env` file (AUTH0_CLIENT_ID, AUTH0_CLIENT_SECRET, AUTH0_DOMAIN respectively).
 8. Add the login callback and logout callback URL in `.env` (default `http://localhost:3000/login-callback` and `http://localhost:3000/logout-callback`) to your Auth0 app settings under "Allowed Callback URLs" and "Allowed Logout URLs" respectively.
+(If you get an error when logging in later about "OIDC", go to Advanced Settings section, and then OAuth, and turn off 'OIDC Conformant')
 9. Run `npm run dev` to start the app.
 Wait until you see both "Node app is running ..." and "Webpack dev server is now running ..." before attempting to connect. (make sure environment variable JOBS_SAME_PROCESS=1)
 10. Go to `localhost:3000` to load the app.
 11. Because Spoke is invite-only you need to generate an invite.
 Run: